Feyerabend/vm/enkel0/README.md

 Local variables are declared thereafter, here _m_.
 A group of statements seperated by semicolon is the core of the program.
 First compare the incomming argument _n_ with 1, if true then return from procedure to the previous caller with the value 1 (stored in _rval_).

 The local variable _m_ is set to incomming _n_ minus 1.
 Another call recursively to factorial with m as argument is done.
 Then from returning calls, the returning value in _rval_ is multiplied with _n_ and returned.
 This is all done through the stack, and using the basics from the vm already described.
 Actually the vm is still very small, although the language has grown in complexity, but in a way that *we* understand programming easier.

-#### note
+#### note: exercise

 We could also write the program as: